 Take a Break

-Take a break every couple of hours – the NHS recommends about 15 minutes or so and make sure you don’t start a long trip if you’re already tired.
+Take a break every couple of hours – the Department of Transport recommends about 15 minutes break every 2 hours and make sure you don’t start a long trip if you’re already tired.
 This can help your eyes rest, and also help to give you time to mentally recover your concentration.

 Time your Drive